steveschnepp/blog.pwkf.org/_posts/2021-09-10-emulating-logic-gates-atmega328p-part1.md

 In case we'd need a pin for carry, we could reuse either the TX/RX or the TOSCx ones.
-I'd prefer to leverage the TX/RX ones as having an external oscillator is easier to program, since the UART is much more precise, and the bootloader can still leverage TX/RX while programming.
+I'd prefer to leverage the TX/RX ones as having an external oscillator is easier to program, since the UART is much more precise, and the boot-loader can still leverage TX/RX while programming.

 #### Carry (Optional)